LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-10-Loadbalancing-Solution-with-NGINX(SSL/TLS)/README.md

 1. **Visit in browser:** `http://<nginx-lb-public-ip>/`
 2. You should see your **tooling application login page**
-3. **Refresh multiple times** - Nginx is distributing requests between Web1 and Web2

-**If you see Apache default page:**
-- Clear browser cache (Ctrl + Shift + R or Ctrl + F5)
-- Try incognito/private window
-- Check that index.html was removed from web servers

 ---

 ## Part 2: Domain Name and SSL/TLS Certificate